-- Muting a tab in Google Chrome is a useful tip when you're multi-tasking and open a lot of tabs.
+- Muting a tab in Google Chrome is a useful feature when you're working with lots of opened tabs.

-Additionally, it offers multi-tab support, allowing you to multi-task efficiently.
+Additionally, it offers multi-tab support, allowing you to multi-task efficiently, while also having lots of customization options for said tabs.

 The problem with multiple tabs, however, is that when two of them have the audio feature on, you end up getting a convoluted mess that you cannot understand.